 For a list of supported processors per BIOS version, please refer to the CPU Support List document available on the motherboard manufacturer's website.
 BIOS download and installation instructions are also found on their website.

 If these workarounds are not feasible, please see the sections below for a solution.

 Original Manufacturer Replacement

 The Original Design Manufacturer (ODM) of the motherboard will support affected end users with an RMA exchange for a compatible motherboard, upon request.
 Affected end users are recommended to contact their local representative for the motherboard manufacturer to exchange their motherboard.

 AMD will offer affected and qualified users (as described below) a AMD AM4 A-series processor including thermal solution for short term use ("boot kit") to perform the BIOS update on their motherboard.

 This short-term processor loan or boot kit is offered through AMD warranty services and is available only for qualified users that have made a valid purchase of a 2nd Gen Ryzen™ Desktop Processor and are affected by this specific boot up issue.

 This service is free of charge with the following condition:

 Once the RMA request is approved, the AMD AM4 A-series processor will be sent with pre-paid return shipping.
-The processor is expected to be returned within 10 business days of receipt.
+The processor is provided as a temporary loan to you for the sole purpose of updating the BIOS and must be returned within 10 business days of receipt.
 It is not necessary to return the provided thermal solution.

 To obtain the boot kit, please carefully follow these instructions: